Fast-HotStuff: A Fast and Resilient HotStuff Protocol: System Model and Preliminaries

 \subsection{System Model}

 We consider a system with $n = 3f+1$ parties (also called replicas) denoted by the set $N$ in which at most $f$ replicas are Byzantine.
-Byzantine replicas may behave in an arbitrary manner, whereas correct (or honest) replicas always follow the protocol.
-We assume a \emph{partially synchrony model} presented in \cite{Dwork:1988:CPP:42282.42283}, where there is a known bound $\Delta$ on message transmission delay (when the network is in the synchronous mode).
+Byzantine replicas may behave arbitrarily, whereas correct (or honest) replicas always follow the protocol.
+We assume a \emph{partial synchrony model} presented in \cite{Dwork:1988:CPP:42282.42283}, where there is a known bound $\Delta$ on message transmission delay (when the network is in the synchronous mode).
 This $\Delta$ bound holds after an unknown asynchronous period called \textit{Global Stabilization Time} (GST).
+In practice, the system can only make progress if the $\Delta$ bound on message delivery remains for a sufficiently long time.
+Furthermore, assuming the $\Delta$ bound is everlasting simplifies the discussion.
 All exchanged messages are signed.
 Adversaries are computationally bound and cannot forge signatures or message digests (hashes) but with negligible probability.
+Moreover, Fast-HotStuff uses a static adversary model.
+In the static adversary model, nodes are chosen to be corrupted at the beginning of the protocol.